Why Can't the Government Just Print More Money?

 Your kid has probably had this thought: “If the government can print money, why don't they just print enough so everyone is rich?”
 It's a genuinely good question.
 The answer explains a lot about how the world works.

 Governments can print more money, and they do.
 But printing money doesn't create more stuff to buy.
 It just makes each dollar worth less.
-When countries have printed too much money, the result is always the same: prices skyrocket, savings evaporate, and the people who get hurt worst are the ones who can least afford it.
+When countries have printed too much money, the pattern is the same: prices skyrocket, savings evaporate, and the people who get hurt worst are the ones who can least afford it.

 Why can't a government just print money to make everyone rich?